nextblu/Jelly/README.md

 ## What we are working on:
 Client side:
-* Implement headers
+* Implement headers - Done
-* Implement an ID system
+* Implement an ID system - Done
-* Implement a send_forever directive
+* Implement a send_forever directive - Done
 * Implement an intent broker
 * Implement a master-watchdogs